 Back to Top

-If you would like to change your membership category to the Advanced level please review the education and experience requirements – if those qualifications are met, please submit a copy of your certification certificate to the ALCA National office.
+If you would like to change your membership category to the Advanced Professional level please review the education and experience requirements – if those qualifications are met, please submit a copy of your certification certificate to the ALCA National office.
 An additional fee will be required.